On 8 June 2019, Tartu unveiled its bike share system, comprised of 750 bikes in 69 bike share stations across the city.

 If the user has the right to ride for free on the urban lines in Tartu, or if they have a 10, 30 or 90 day ticket, then there is no need to buy a separate bike share season ticket, although a personalised bus card must be connected to the bike share system, so that it would be possible to check the existence of a ticket.

 If the user has a season ticket, then each use of the bicycle for a period of 60 minutes is free, and each subsequent started hour is EUR 1.

-If one does not have a valid season ticket for the urban lines, then they must acquire a one day ticket, one week ticket or annual ticket for the bicycle sharing system, with current plans calling for the cost to be EUR 5, 10 and 30, respectively.
+If one does not have a valid season ticket for the urban lines, then they must acquire a one-hour ticket, a one day ticket, one week ticket or annual ticket for the bicycle sharing system, with current plans calling for the cost to be EUR 2, 5, 10 and 30, respectively.
 Here, too, the principle holds: each use of the bike for a period of 60 minutes is free, and each subsequent started hour is EUR 1.

 The maximum period of use for a bike is 5 hours, after which a late fee of EUR 80 will apply.

 Information boards will be installed at all bike share stations, containing precise instructions on how to use a bicycle and how much the ride costs.